BarbaraStanley/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 3 display the content of the /etc/passwd file and /etc/hosts file task 4 display the last 10 lines of the /etc/passwd file task 5 display the first 10 lines of the /etc/passwd file
+task 3 display the content of the /etc/passwd file and /etc/hosts file task 4 display the last 10 lines of the /etc/passwd file task 5 display the first 10 lines of the /etc/passwd file task 6 display the third line of the file iacta